Blurry Vision Treatment in Baltimore

 Also serving Pikesville, Glen Burnie & Rosedale

 Do you have a blurry field of vision?
-Blurriness is characterized by a loss of sharpness in your eyesight.
-Objects can appear hazy or unfocused.
-Blurry vision is a fairly common medical problem and can indicate another underlying condition that is affecting your eye health.
+Although blurry vision is a fairly common problem, sometimes it is an indication of another underlying medical condition that is affecting your eye health.

 Causes of Blurred Vision

-There could be a number of causes behind a blurry vision, most notably the following:
+There are a number of potential causes of blurry vision, most notably the following:

 - Eye infection or injury – An eye condition can be benign or severe depending on the infection or injury.

-- Optic neuritis – or inflammation of the eye’s optic nerve.
+- Optic neuritis – This is an inflammation of the eye’s optic nerve.

 - Headaches or migraines – Headaches can cause visual problems like light sensitivity, spots, and zigzag patterns.